influxdata/telegraf/plugins/outputs/newrelic/README.md

-# New Relic output plugin
+# New Relic Output Plugin

 This plugins writes to New Relic Insights using the [Metrics API][].